Job admits he knows very little. The LORD restores Job, and gives him twice as much as before. He lives to a ripe old age.

 Yet the LORD God told Job to pray for them.

-Job 42:10.
-The LORD turned the captivity of Job, when he prayed for his friends.
-The LORD gave Job twice as much as he had before.
+The LORD gave Job twice as much as he had before:

 twice as much as … before.
 After he prayed for his enemies (“friends”), Job was blessed to the extreme.

 VERSE 11.
 Then came there to him all his brothers, and all his sisters, and all those who had been of his acquaintance before, and ate bread with him in his house.
 They comforted him, and consoled him concerning all the evil that the LORD had brought on him.
 Everyone also gave him a piece of money, and everyone a ring of gold.